vcloarec/ReosProject/README.md

 Description and documentation about functionalities provided by the actual release is available in the wiki of this repo [here](https://github.com/vcloarec/ReosProject/wiki).

+For people that want to test, the development version can be dowload here:  https://nightly.link/vcloarec/ReosProject/workflows/windows_test/master/Lekan%20Windows%20Installer.zip

 <img src="profile.jpg" style="zoom: 40%;" />